 P.S.
 Think you covered all of that and your project still isn’t getting any love?
 Try here.

 Some great questions to ask yourself and your team about your group’s previous adventures in change are in our Free guide: Reading the Terrain – A Short Field Guide to Understanding the Organizational Landscape.
-You can get it just for subscribing in the box at right.
+You can get it by clicking here.
 We don’t share your contact info with anyone else, and you’ll get free updates when this site adds new content.